vincentott/raincloudQuartet/README.md

 # raincloudQuartet
-Files for the article: Informative Raincloud Plots in JASP.
+Files for the article: Informative Data Visualization with Raincloud Plots in JASP.